 Laura Upham grew up with chickens and ducks as part of her everyday life.
 Helping her father tend the family flocks is one of the many memories she cherishes from her childhood in rural Michigan.
-It’s also a source of regret for her: Upham now lives in Chicago, and a city apartment does not allow her three daughters the opportunity to collect fresh eggs or develop the sense of responsibility that caring for animals allows.
+It’s also a source of regret for her: Upham now lives in Chicago, and a city apartment does not allow her three daughters the opportunity to collect fresh eggs or develop the sense of responsibility that caring for animals allows.¬†And then came Barbie.¬†

 Chicken Farmer Barbie, that is.
-In her bright red muck boots and her Live Love Farm T-shirt, Barbie is ready for a day of collecting and packing eggs and keeping track of her hens and baby chicks.
+In her bright red muck boots and her Live Love Farm T-shirt, she is ready for a day of collecting and packing eggs and keeping track of her hens and baby chicks.
 Barbie can let her birds out via a ramp so she can clean the coop.
-She can even carry a chicken or her egg-collection basket.
+She can even carry a chicken or her egg-collection basket.¬†

 Part of the Barbie Careers doll line by Mattel Inc., Chicken Farmer Barbie encourages girls to care for their birds and “imagine everything she can become.”
 Barbie’s agricultural adventures transcend chicken-keeping.
 Future apiarists can enjoy Barbie Beekeeper.
 Her playset includes a modern beehive with bees that spin, a honeycomb that kids can slide in and out, flowers with plug-and-play slots that allow “pollination,” a computer monitor and two honey bears.
-Barbie Beekeeper sports proper attire, too, right down to her protective jacket and veiled bee hat.
+The beekeeper version sports proper attire, too, right down to her protective jacket and veiled bee hat.¬†

 For kids undecided about an agricultural specialty, there’s the Barbie Farmer doll, with a red plaid shirt, brown muck boots, and hen.
 Another option is Barbie and her Tractor, featuring a gated wagon, five farm animals, a hay bale and a nursing bottle.
 There’s even Barbie Farm Vet (should we call her Dr. Roberts?), whose playset includes seven animals, a barn clinic, removable casts, a feeding bottle and a stethoscope.